Rhinocort

 Esophageal candidiasis, gastroenteritis, growth retardation in children, osteoporosis (more than 1500 mcg per day – significant decrease in bone mineral density), cataracts, hypertension, hypercorticism, hyperglycemia, menstrual disorders, fever, mental disorders (anxiety, aggressive reactions, depression, psychosis), rectal bleeding, nosebleeds.

-Other Types Of Budesonide
+Other Types of Budesonide

 Nasal scabs, nasal bleeding, persistent rhinorrhea, and nasal congestion, lacrimation, sore throat, hoarseness, cough, drowsiness, dizziness, nausea or vomiting, stomach pain, loss of sense of taste or smell.
 Nasal and pharyngeal candidiasis, atrophic rhinitis, nasal mucosal ulceration, septal perforation, conjunctivitis, increased intraocular pressure, glaucoma, cataracts, muscle pain, shortness of breath, allergic reactions, tinnitus.

-Drugs Or Supplements Interaction With Budesonide
+Drugs or Supplements Interaction With Budesonide

-Application During Pregnancy And Lactation
+Application During Pregnancy and Lactation

 Many other medicines can interact with budesonide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all the medicines you are taking now and about any medicines you are starting or stopping.
+Tell each of your healthcare providers about all the medicines you are taking now and about any medicines you are starting or stopping.

-Precautions And Recommendations
+Precautions and Recommendations

 Several rules should be observed when administering Rhinocort: